nholschuh/nholschuh.github.io/pages/showandtell2019.md

 ---
 layout: page
-title: INSTRUCTORS and EVENT COORDINATORS
+title: Show and Tell 2019
 permalink: showandtell2019.html
 description: The group recommendations from show and tell 2019
 team: